junkdog/graftt/README.md

 Rewrite existing classes by grafting bytecode from *Transplant* classes.
 Transplants are plain java classes and function like templates or blueprints; annotations define interactions with the recipient class.
-The entire API consists of 3 annotations.
+The entire API consists of 4 primary annotations.

 Transplants have complete access to the recipient class: Existing methods can be wrapped, changed or replaced entirely.
 Interfaces can be retrofitted and additional fields added.
+Update annotations on classes, methods and fields.

 An agent (`java -javaagent`) applies transplants at load-time.
 Alternatively, `graftt-maven-plugin` finds and applies transplants within `target/classes`.